IBEX-TUDelft/econagents/docs/source/Customizing_Roles.rst

 Example (System Prompt, Phase 2)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For an agent named "trader" handling **phase 2**, the agent checks for a system prompt in this order:
+For a role named "trader" handling **phase 2**, the role checks for a system prompt in this order:

 .. code-block:: text